Dr Vicki McGowan

 - Ells LJ, Roberts K, McGowan VJ, Machaira T. Sugar Reduction: The evidence for action.
 Annexe 3: A mixed methods review of behaviour changes resulting from marketing strategies targeted at high sugar food and non-alcoholic drinks.
 2015.

 - Graham L, Lewis C, Defeyter G, Euwola Y, McGowan VJ, Finnegan C. Filling the holiday hunger gap: Statement paper from the All Party Parliamentary Group on School Food.
-2014.
+Manchester: Association for Public Service Excellence, 2014.

 - McGowan VJ, Ells LJ, Bentley GR.
 School meals in the UK: Dinner ladies and the resistance movement to junk food.
 In: Annual meeting of the Human Biology Association.
 2010, Albuquerque: American Journal of Human Biology.